 Photo Courtesy Getty Images

-There have been 462 players who have played in the NHL after playing in the ECHL including a record 52 who made their debut in 2008-09.
-The ECHL has had 270 players reach the NHL since 2002-03 when it changed its focus to become the primary developmental league for the NHL and the AHL.
+There have been 460 players who have played in the NHL after playing in the ECHL including 17 this season and 35 in 2009-10.
+The ECHL has had 268 players reach the NHL since 2002-03 when it changed its focus to become the primary developmental league for the NHL and the AHL.
 The ECHL had 97 players reach the NHL in its first 10 seasons and 215 in the first 15 years.
-There have been 206 ECHL players who have played their first game in the last six seasons for an average of more than 34 per year.
+There have been 204 ECHL players who have played their first game in the last six seasons for an average of 34 per year.